microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 ## Overview

 This document discusses options for providing a Fluid DDS with efficient, large-scale storage that organizes data in a tree structure.
 It's primary goal is to allow a DDS a practical way to store documents that can grow very large (potentially much larger than client memory).
+The SharedTree DDS (currently in development) is an example of a DDS that has this requirement.
 This necessitates both an architecture and an API that differ significantly from what are currently available to a DDS.

 ## Virtualization and Incrementality